J-DubApps/EndpointPilot/README.md

 > [!WARNING]
 > This solution is ramping toward a 1.0 Beta Release and is **_NOT_** remotely ready for use on ANY live production scenarios.
 Do NOT install onto your prod PC Endpoints!
 You have been warned!

 **EndpointPilot** (under development summer 2026) **is a PowerShell-based autonoumous Windows PC Endpoint** **_Configuration Management_** solution for PCs operating in **Intune\*\* **or a NinjaOne-managed context**.
+Configuration of Endpoints is simple and elegant, usig JSON files to direct operations like: file, registry, drive-mappings and other settings-management.
+Configuration distributes directly ---> to deployed EP system agents: NinjaOne/Intune are **deployment + telemetry platforms**, while the config pipeline is independent.

-It uses JSON files to direct operations like: file, registry, drive-mappings and other settings-management.
-EndpointPilot's strength is there's no DB (no SQL) just pure JSON text files with a sensible schema for directing pre-tooled PowerShell scripts.
-Files are the source of truth, signed as the trust boundary, while transport of configs is secure regardless of the plumbing used to push them.
+One of EndpointPilot's strength is there's no DB (no SQL) overhead: just pure JSON text files with a sensible schema for directing powerful & pre-tooled PowerShell scripts.
+Files are the source of truth, signed as the trust boundary, while transport of configs plumbing is simple.

 <br />
 <p align="center">